sohampadhye007/Road_segmentation_for_autonomous_vehicles/README.md

 # Training and testing modes <br>

-# Custom Dataset heart of the repository (IITJ_RoadSeg) <br> <font face="Lobster">Lobster</font> font.
+# Custom Dataset heart of the repository (IITJ_RoadSeg)
+We have captured the images of <b>Indian road, off road images and low light images of the road<b>.
+Dataset has around 1000+ images with their correspponding segmentation mask.
 The custom dataset consists of images and annotations in the COCO format.
-The images were captured by smartphone camera and annotated using Roboflow.
-The annotations include the bounding boxes and segmentation masks for the objects in the images. <br>
+The images were captured by smartphone camera and annotated using Roboflow.<br>

 # How to annotate the image using roboflow and create the segmentation mask